 Resorts offering Ayurveda in Sri Lanka provide what is known as "barefoot luxury."
 For many guests it is a rare luxury to escape their mobile phone and computer, feel the sand on the beach under their bare feet and completely unwind, whilst taking Ayurvedic treatments.

 Even in the most luxurious Ayurvedic resorts in Sri Lanka, it is advised to bring comfortable, casual clothes with you.
 Moderate clothes are recommended in public areas (e.g. in restaurants).

 The Weather in Sri Lanka

 The monsoon season in the south-west of Sri Lanka, where most of the SpaDreams hotels are located, lasts from May to September.
 In the north-east the monsoon season lasts from December to February.

 The monsoon season is often advised as the best time for Ayurveda in Sri Lanka - the rain makes the air clean and moisture supports detoxification as skin pores open more easily.
-Whilst the "rainy season" does not mean it will rain all the time, it may get cold in the evening.
-The weather in Sri Lanka is very changeable.
+The "rainy season" does not mean it will rain at all times, but it may get cold in the evening.
+The weather in Sri Lanka is very unpredictable.
 You have to be prepared for the sun (hat and sun blockers) as well as for the rain during your time in Sri Lanka.

-- The customer service in Sri Lanka is outstanding and hospitality is embedded in the culture of Sri Lanka.
+The customer service in Sri Lanka is outstanding and hospitality is embedded in the culture of Sri Lanka.
 Many locals earn their living from tips rather than their low salaries.
-Tipping is very welcome.
+Tipping is appreciated.